cairis-platform/cairis/_posts/2015-11-05-personastools.md

 In building personas into CAIRIS, we had three goals to get people thinking about tools for personas.

 First, we wanted to draw attention to the need for decent-tool support for personas.
-We don't see how personas can be seriously integrated into all stages of a product's design and engineering activities without it
+We don't see how personas can be seriously integrated into all stages of a product's design and engineering activities without it.

 Second, we wanted to provide an actual example of a software tool that 'builds personas in'.
 The need for supporting persona interchangeability and version control seems self evident now, but -- in incorporating personas in CAIRIS -- we have demonstrated how this looks in practice.